lab11/dolittle/README.md

-Code for Dolittle and Dolittle apps.
+Code for Dolittle platform and Dolittle apps.

 More text to come later.